chenglou/untitled-framework/Documentation.md

 function scheduleRender() {
   if (renderAlreadyScheduled) return
+  renderAlreadyScheduled = true

-  // ...actual render logic here. calculateSomeState(events.pointerdown, events.keydown)
+  // ...actual render logic here. if (events.pointerdown) doSomething1()
+  if (events.keydown) doSomething2()
+  calculateSomeOtherState(events.pointerdown, events.keydown) // this is now possible

-  // Then near the end:

-  // reset events after this render, or keep some if needed for the next frame events.pointerdown = null events.keydown = null
+  // Then near the end, reset events after this render, or keep some if needed for the next frame events.pointerdown = null events.keydown = null
 }
 ```

-The subtle difference is that instead of handling a particular event's logic inside its event callback, we record that it happened (here `events`), then we get to have holistic knowledge of all the events of this frame inside `scheduleRender`.
-For the cost of a tiny indirection, logic requiring knowing various event states at the same time can happen, enabling cool new UX (or simpler code for existing UX):
+Instead of handling a particular event's logic inside its event callback, we _only_ retain the event payload (`e`), then _only_ schedule a render, then process all events holistically inside the render.
+For the cost of this tiny indirection, logic requiring knowing various event states at the same time (`calculateSomeOtherState`) can happen, enabling cool new UX (or cleaner code for existing UX):

 - you get to order the importance of a key press relative to a concurrent (potentially conflicting) mouse click
 - resolve one tap while another finger is held down
 - Press a key while mouse's hovering over a special section for pro user actions
 - Two directional controls on a game pad composing into a new action

+This colocation of disparate events costs so little that we default to this pattern, for easier code evolution.